WFlorida2/Console-Finances/README.md

 Xpert Learning Assistant

 Installation:
-Installation An end user will only need to access the page via their browser using the following URL: " " A developer who wishes to access the back-end files for this page will need to: 1- have access to github Account to be able to open the repo via the following link : " "
+1- Installation: An end user will only need to access the page via their browser using the following URL: " " and naviagte to Inspect the page.
+To find out how to do that, please type in the following in a ChatGPT site ' How to see a console for a page in a browser'

+2- A developer who wishes to access the back-end files for this page will need to:
+ * Have access to github Account to be able to open the repo via the following link : " "
-2- Access to VSCode or similar tool to see the code and be able to modify if needed Usage Only needed a browser and the provided URL for the page above to be able to use the site live
+ * Access to VSCode or similar tool to see the code via the following URL " ".

 ## CREDITS:
 ### Credit to Ana and Sebestian on the Discord group of helping me out with couple of issues